9 Norfolk Broads Boat Tours

 Electric Eel at How Hill

-This 50-minute boat trip takes you along hidden dykes behind the How Hill Nature Reserve, where you can see an abundance of local wildlife.
+This 50-minute boat trip takes you along hidden dykes behind the How Hill Nature Reserve, where you can see lots of local wildlife.
 On a sunny summer’s day, you’re likely to see dragonflies and damselflies darting about, and in June and July, you might even spot the rare Swallowtail butterfly.

 The Electric Eel boat is small and intimate, with a maximum capacity of just six passengers, so you can relax and enjoy the peace and quiet of the Broads.
 Your experienced guide will point out all the interesting sights and sounds along the way, and answer any questions you have.
 The tour also includes a birdwatching stop at a bird hide.

-The boat tour is available select days from April to September, and departs from the Toad Hole Cottage Broads Information Centre in Ludham.
+This boat tour is available select days from April to September, and departs from the Toad Hole Cottage Broads Information Centre in Ludham.
 Bookings are essential, so please call or email ahead to secure your place.

 If you have more time in the area, you should consider doing the How Hill Nature Walk.
 This easy walk is a fun way to learn more about the wildlife and plants found in How Hill Nature Reserve.
 If you want something more challenging, you could do the How Hill to St. Benet’s Abbey circular walk.